janek/music-alarm-clock/README.md

 ## Running
 `curl <your_pi_ip_address>:3141/areyourunning` or go to `http://<your_pi_ip_address_or_hostname>:3141/areyourunning` in your browser

+## Spotify authorization
+- Create an app on Spotify
+- Get the local IP of your raspberry pi, for example `192.168.0.38`
+- Make sure `http://192.168.0.38:3141/authorize_spotify` is included in "Redirect URIs" on your [Spotify dashboard](https://developer.spotify.com/dashboard/) (substituting 192.168.0.38 for your raspberry pi's IP)
+- Go to `http://192.168.0.38:3141/login` (substituting 192.168.0.38 for your raspberry pi's IP)
+- Edit `/etc/raspotify/conf` and add the following:
+    LIBRESPOT_USERNAME="<your_spotify_username"
+    LIBRESPOT_PASSWORD="<your_spotify_password"
+  - (without this the device will "disappear" from the /devices/ endpoint of the Spotify API and will not be reachable for the alarm)

+## Configuring radio stations
+- See if radio works by doing `mpc add https://stream.radioluz.pl:8443/luz_hifi.mp3` and `mpc play`.
+If it's not working, you might need to set it up.
+Links that could help: [1](https://www.rohberg.ch/de/blog/radio-streaming-with-a-raspberry-pi), [2](https://www.lesbonscomptes.com/pages/raspmpd.html).
+Set repeat to true.

 ## Systemd service

 The server is managed via a systemd service.
 Here's a quick cheatsheet: